 Important Spoiler Below for The Hooded Figure Quest

-Many quests in the base game zones and some quests in the Daedric Wars zones will acknowledge this, and it explains some gameplay mechanics like why you want to find skyshards, why you don't die, etc. Therefore, I highly recommend that you complete this tutorial as soon as possible after starting a new character.
-You will need to wayshrine to the starter city of your alliance or any major city, talk to the Hooded Figure and complete the Coldharbor Tutorial quest so you can get started on that portion of the Main Quest.
+Many quests in the base game zones and some quests in the Daedric Wars zones will acknowledge this, and it explains some gameplay mechanics like why you want to find skyshards, why you don't die, etc. Therefore, I highly recommend that you complete this quest as soon as possible after starting a new character.
+You will need to wayshrine to the starter city of your alliance or any major city, talk to the Hooded Figure and complete the Coldharbor part so you can get started on that portion of the Main Quest.
 Starter Cities available at wayshrines are: Davon's Watch, Stonefalls for the Ebonheart Pact; Vulkhel Guard, Auridon for the Aldmeri Dominion; Daggerfall, Glenumbra for the Daggerfall Covenant.
 The Hooded Figure will direct you to the appropriate starter city for your alliance.

 What if I want to roleplay a vampire/werewolf?